dontpanicdao/starknet-burner/docs/users/burner-in-action.md

-## Getting Started

-The burner wallet is a Javascript Wallet that works on a browser, including on your mobile phone.
+The Starknet Burner is a Javascript Wallet that works on a browser, including on your mobile phone.
 It relies on an upgraded argent-x account that supports plugins.
 To use it, you should:

 1. make sure your account is changed with ETH.